PROspective pioglitAzone Clinical Trial In macroVascular Events - PROactive

 Presented by R.G.
 Wilcox, European Society of Cardiology Scientific Congress, September 2006.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Lipid Metabolism, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Diet
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Hypertriglyceridemia, Lipid Metabolism, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Diet

 Keywords: Coronary Artery Disease, Myocardial Infarction, Stroke, Acute Coronary Syndrome, Follow-Up Studies, Diabetes Mellitus, Type 2, Edema, Insulins, Insulin Resistance, Peroxisome Proliferator-Activated Receptors, Leg, Percutaneous Coronary Intervention, Glucose, Lipoproteins, LDL, Hemoglobin A, Glycosylated, PPAR gamma, Heart Failure, Hypoglycemic Agents, Diet, Triglycerides, Coronary Artery Bypass, Thiazolidinediones